-Notes are where research data is stored.
+Notes in Dovetail are intentionally flexible to support a wide variety of research methodologies and data formats.
 Depending the type of research you’re doing, a note could represent many things.
 Here are a few ideas to get you thinking:

-To create a note while in a project:
+To create a single, blank note while in a project:

 Fields enable you to add structured data on your notes.
 With fields, you can define attributes like your customer’s name, age, segment and company.

 Groups help you organize your notes with a simple drag and drop interface.
 If you’ve used Trello, Asana, or Jira, then you’ll find it familiar.
 Name your groups by clicking on the title and change their color by clicking the Actions (···) menu.

 To create a group while in a project:

 To rearrange notes or move notes between groups: